 FAST SCROLL: When Holding a step and editing a value, Rotate the encoder while Pressing it to enable fast Scroll.
+If the value type is the note pitch (C0 to C10), notes will be transposed in octave increments.

 8.5.
 Step mode - edit modulations/gates